How it sold for $200,000 above reserve

 But, while attendance was strong and listing portals like REA and Domain indicated there was superior engagement on the property, there were no clear signals of a genuine buyer three weeks into the campaign.

-"We had no pre-auction offers or contract amendments requested until two days before.
+"We had no pre-auction offers or contract amendments requested until the final week.
 Only one group purchased the building and pest inspection right before the auction.

 "So we had this long period of four weeks where we had a load of interest in the house but no signs that anyone was actually serious about coming and bidding for it which was quite nerve-wracking."